-Therefore, the present paper offers the possibility of correcting and generalising the current standard formulation of TEOS10 to calculate the seawater absolute entropy corresponding to the recommendations of the third law of thermodynamics.
+Therefore, the present paper offers the possibility of easily amending, if needed, the current standard formulation of TEOS10 to calculate the seawater absolute entropy corresponding to the recommendations of the third law of thermodynamics.

-As a result, the two entropy diagrams in Figs.~\ref{Fig_Sanility_parts_Seawater_Entropies} show large differences in magnitude (and even signs) for the changes in seawater entropy that should be considered as prohibitive for the use of the standard entropy version of TEOS10, as far as the salinity is not a constant.
-It should be worth adding the increment term $\Delta \eta_s$ wherever salinity values are particularly low or high, and wherever salinity gradients are large.
-I show in the second part of the paper several examples from observations and analysed datasets, where new isentropic features are revealed only with the absolute entropy of seawater, with therefore a hitherto hidden physical meaning that the standard TEOS10 version of seawater entropy is not able to perceive.
+As a result, the entropy diagrams in Figs.~\ref{Fig_Sanility_parts_Seawater_Entropies} show large differences in magnitude (and even signs) for the changes in seawater entropy as far as the salinity is not a constant.
+It should be worth adding the increment term $\Delta \eta_{\rm s}$ wherever salinity values are particularly low or high and wherever salinity gradients are large.
+I show in the second part of the paper several examples from observations and analysed datasets where new isentropic features are revealed only with the absolute entropy of seawater.
+This might convince the oceanographic community, which believes that these differences have no physical significance, of the interest of the third law of thermodynamics.

-Since the correction term $\Delta \eta_s$ depends on salinity, and thus varies not only spatially but temporally, the calculation of entropy itself is changed beyond the addition of a simple constant (like $\eta_{w0}$ in $\eta^W_{Fei03}$ recalled in the Table~\ref{Table_TEOS10_sigma_W_x_y_z}).
-Consequently, because studies of the type ``\,maximum entropy state\,'' defined by $d\eta = 0$ depend on a certain combination of the differentials $dT$ and $(\eta_{w0}-\eta_{s0})\:dS_A$, there is an impact of the absolute reference entropy terms for non-stationary states with both $dT \neq 0$ and $dS_A \neq 0$, as for example for the regional, seasonal and climate changes.
+Since the correction term $\Delta \eta_{\rm s}$ depends on salinity and thus varies not only spatially but temporally, the calculation of entropy itself is changed beyond the addition of a simple constant (like $\eta_{\rm w0}$ in $\eta^{\rm W}_{\rm Fei03}$ recalled in Table~\ref{Table_TEOS10_sigma_W_x_y_z}).
+Consequently, because studies of the type ``\,maximum entropy state\,'' defined by $d\eta = 0$ depend on a certain combination of the differentials $dT$ and $(\eta_{\rm w0}-\eta_{\rm s0})\:dS_{\rm A}$, there is an impact of the absolute reference entropy terms for non-stationary states with both $dT \neq 0$ and $dS_{\rm A} \neq 0$.
+This may generate impacts, for example, on regional, seasonal, and climate changes.

-Furthermore, insofar as the seawater entropy gradients regions influence the turbulent transport of this thermodynamic state variable, with turbulent flows which must cancel out in isentropic regions, the absolute definition of seawater entropy must be preferred to any other arbitrarily modified definition, otherwise the entropy budget and therefore the second principle of thermodynamics will be arbitrarily modified.
+Furthermore, insofar as the seawater entropy gradient regions influence the turbulent transport of this thermodynamic state variable, with turbulent flows that must cancel out in isentropic regions, the absolute definition of seawater entropy should impact the second principle of thermodynamics.